QubesOS/qubes-posts/2022-05-05-automated-os-testing-on-physical-laptops.md

 title: "Automated OS testing on physical laptops"
 categories: articles
 author: Marek Marczykowski-Górecki
+image: /attachment/posts/openqa-hw-power-button.jpg
 ---

-Our journey towards automating OS tests on physical laptops started few years ago with the idea of using Intel AMT to drive tests on physical machines.
+Our journey towards automating OS tests on physical laptops started a few years ago with the idea of using Intel AMT to drive tests on physical machines.
 To start, I got an [initial implementation](https://github.com/os-autoinst/os-autoinst/pull/983) working.
 In particular, VNC for input/output and power control worked.
 I tried to get a virtual CD working, but it turned out to be quite unstable.
-Worse --- and more importantly --- it was really just a CD, not a CD/DVD, which meant that the protocol couldn't handle images larger than 2GB.
+Worse --- and more importantly --- it was really just a CD, not a CD/DVD, which meant that the protocol couldn't handle images larger than 2 GB.
 Some time later I abandoned this approach, for two related reasons:

 1. Many machines that we want Qubes OS to support intentionally do not have